datopian/ckanext-querytool/README.md

 This extension uses [Leaflet](https://leafletjs.com/) for map charts/visualizations.
 Leaflet is a JavaScript library for creating interactive maps, built on top of [OpenStreetMap](https://www.openstreetmap.org/).

-Changes and customizations of Leaflet can generally be handled in `ckanext-querytool/ckanext/querytool/fanstatic/javascript/modules/map-module.js`.
+Changes and customizations of Leaflet can generally be handled in `ckanext-querytool/ckanext/querytool/assets/javascript/modules/map-module.js`.

 #### General

-Most general jQuery and JavaScript customizations/overrides can be handled in `ckanext-querytool/ckanext/querytool/fanstatic/javascript/vitals.js`.
+Most general jQuery and JavaScript customizations/overrides can be handled in `ckanext-querytool/ckanext/querytool/assets/javascript/vitals.js`.
 Here's a small example where we watch for changes in the filter dropdowns and trigger a click on the "Update" button when a change is detected:
 ```
-$("body").on('change','.has-filter .filter-item-value', function() {
+%("body").on('change','.has-filter .filter-item-value', function() {
-  $('.btn-update').trigger("click");
+  %('.btn-update').trigger("click");
 })
 ```